Kolë Berisha

 Kolë Berisha (Kola Beriša; 26 October 1947 – 29 August 2021) was a politician who served as the Chair of Assembly of Kosovo from March 2006 to 2007.
 Berisha was also a deputy leader of the Democratic League of Kosovo.
 He had entered the political scene after a successful career in education in Klina, his hometown.

-He had a law degree from the University of Priština.
+He had a law degree from the University of Pristina.

+Berisha also wrote poetry.
+In 1983, in the literary competition of Podgorica's literary magazine "Time", he won the second reward for the story "Rrëfimi i thjeshtë".
+He also wrote articles on politics and published 2 books: "Ditari i një izolanti" and "Kosova plagë që pikon".
 Kolë Berisha was married and had two children.
 He died in August 2021 at the age of 73.